canulasu/Kedi/README.md

 # Kedi
-Small operating system kernel written in Arduino C.
+The Kedi Kernel (traslating to "cat" in Turkish) is a basic operating system kernel (and soon to be full operating system) meant for basic Arduino compatible AVR and ARM architectures.
+The kernel is still in its easly sates and is not fully usable.